seenthattinker/book-project/introduction.md

 military mind control scientists, chemists, magicians and Satanists decided that they could create virtual campaigns.
-What if at some point in our history the Basic Instincts of the human being were captured in an endless series of war games that never manifest as war.
+What if at some point in our history the basic instincts of the human being were captured in an endless series of war games that never manifest as war.
 What if,
-in an effort to take Humanity to a new level of social organization, they decided the war was against us?
+in an effort to take humanity to a new level of social organization, they decided the war was against us?

+Of the many definitions of a campaign in the last seventy-five years, the one most accurate is *advertising campaign.*
+You might think that is a little flaccid
+&mdash;
+after all an advertising campaign could not possibly be as intense as a long, drawn out, logistically difficult military campaign, nor even remotely comparable in gravity to the consequences &mdash; but we assure you, marketing is where a lot of the dirty science got deposited.

+The science of the popular mind, the collective or public mind, has been in the spotlight for a century.
+It has its roots in psychiatry and Edward Bernays was the double nephew of Sigmund Freud.
+Born in Vienna,
+Austria,
+Bernays made his name in America.
+He was an unapologetic elitist, quoted as saying:

+>No [^1] serious sociologist any longer believes that the voice of the people expresses any divine or specially wise and lofty idea.
+The voice of the people expresses the mind of the people, and that mind is made up for it by the group leaders in whom it believes and by those persons who understand the manipulation of public opinion.
+It is composed of inherited prejudices and symbols and cliches and verbal formulas supplied to them by the leaders.

+[^1]: Propaganda by Edward L. Bernays, IG Publishing copyright 2005